ushuayac/macOSDrives/README.md

 - Make it cleaner

-- Format the Macs drive to APFS and name it Macintosh HD instead of Mac HD (no need to go into disk utility)
+- Format the Macs drive to APFS and name it Macintosh HD
+    - changed from Mac HD
+    - Eliminates need to go into disk utility

 - Include options for launching installers from terminal in addition to ASR installation (in case ASR isn’t working)